 Foreign language courses 1502 or 1507 are prerequisites for courses 2301 or 2607; a minimum grade of B in SPAN 1502 or 1507 is required to enroll in Span 2607.
 All first- and second-year courses are sequential and should be taken in their proper order beginning with 1301, 1501, or 1507 and progressing up through 2302 or 2607.
 If credit is earned for 1507, no credit will be awarded for 1501 and/or 1502.
 Students with two years of high school French, German, or Spanish are required to enroll in 1507.

 Successful completion of lower-numbered courses or equivalent competency is a prerequisite for enrollment in higher-numbered courses.
 For example, 2302 or its equivalent is a prerequisite for enrolling in a junior-level course, and completion of at least 3 hours at the junior level is a prerequisite for enrolling in a senior-level course.

 Upper-level courses allow students to pursue their particular interests in language, civilization, and literature.

 Students who plan to become high school teachers should minor in secondary education.
 They will be required to take EDSE 4000 for their student teaching experience.
-The university is implementing a new teacher education program that includes a full year of student teaching (two semesters of the senior year) for students who began their teacher education program in spring 2013 or later.
 Please see a College of Education advisor to complete a certification plan.

-For information on graduate programs offered by the Department of Classical and Modern Languages and Literatures, visit the Graduate School section.
+For information on graduate programs offered by the Department of Classical and Modern Languages and Literatures, visit the Graduate Programs section.

 - American Sign Language, Undergraduate Minor